 and the set of poor nodes as $P := V\setminus R$.
 For each rich node $i\in R$, denote by

 the number of \emph{poor} neighbors and let $d_{\mathrm{out}}^R\in\mathbb{R}^{R}$ be the corresponding vector.
 Finally, define

-and denote by $q_i$ its $i$-th entry. \end{definition} With the argument given in the proof of Theorem~\ref{prop:monotonicity}, we observe that Bonacich centrality is monotone under edge (and node) deletions.
-This allows us to state and prove a sufficient condition for a level of the outside option with a cascade, i.e., where all nodes leave the network.
+and denote by $q_i$ its $i$-th entry. \end{definition} By Theorem~\ref{thm:union_stability}, Bonacich centrality is monotone under node and edge deletions.
+This allows us to derive a sufficient condition under which increasing the outside option to the minimum equilibrium utility triggers a complete cascade, causing all nodes to leave the network.

 \begin{theorem} If

 then for every nonempty $S\subseteq V$,

 where $b(G[S])$ denotes Bonacich centrality on the induced subgraph $G[S]$ with the same parameters $(\alpha,\beta)$. \end{theorem}